FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

-Notice how we're using `T`, which allows us to use the same method `register` for registering any type of item that extends `Item`.
-We're also using a [`Function`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/function/Function.html) interface for the factory, which allows us to specify how we want our item to be created given the item properties.
+Notice how we're using `T`, a [generic type](https://docs.oracle.com/javase/tutorial/java/generics/types.html) that extends `Item`.
+This allows us to use the same method `register` for registering any type of item that extends `Item`.
+We're also using a [`Function`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/function/Function.html) for the factory, which allows us to specify how we want our item to be created given the item properties.

 ## Registering an Item {#registering-an-item}